gem/oq-engine/doc/adv-manual/parametric-gmpes.rst

 similar to the ``.ini`` format but hierarchical that is described here https://github.com/toml-lang/toml#user-content-example and it is used by lots of people in the IT world.
-The advantage of TOML is that it is a lot more readable than JSON and XML and simpler than YAML: moreover, it is perfect for serializing into text literal Python objects like dictionaries and lists.
+The advantage of TOML is that it is more readable than JSON and XML and simpler than YAML: moreover, it is perfect for serializing into text literal Python objects like dictionaries and lists.
 The serialization feature is essential for the engine since the GMPEs are read from the GMPE logic tree file which is a